"The Best News on Anna Maria Island Since 1992"

 Not the future of cell towers

-NextG wireless communications company indicated last week that its equipment is similar to a small panel attached to an existing utility pole and looks nothing like the cell tower at Smith Realtors on Marina Drive in Holmes Beach.
-Islander Photo: Rick Catlin
+NextG wireless communications company indicated last week that its equipment is similar to a small panel attached to an existing utility pole and looks nothing like the cell tower at Smith Realtors on Marina Drive in Holmes Beach. islander Photo: Rick Catlin

 While wireless communications provider NextG Networks of Virginia has not yet submitted a formal application to any Island city to build a cell tower, company executive Robert Delsman said NextG is near to signing a contract with a carrier to provide wireless communications on Anna Maria Island and Longboat Key.